 It will even offer you price comparisons and other handy charts.
 I hope many more people can find great deals and take the trips they’ve always had on their “bucket list” because of these ultra-useful tools!

-I feel like I learn something new every time I use Google Flights, and they’re always coming up with ways to improve the user experience.
+I learn something new every time I use Google Flights, and they’re always coming up with ways to improve the user experience.

 How Google Flight Search Stacks Up, In My Opinion.

 Here I want to break down for you how Google Flight Search stacks up against the competition.